eheinz23/prototype-webpage/README.md

 # Prototype Webpage with Vue 3 + Vite

-TSimple page with pictures, components and established translation files.
+Simple page with pictures, components and established translation files.
 Pictures are licence free from https://www.pexels.com and not my own.